churchmanlab/genewalk/README.md

 called separately for each stage (optional argument: stage).
 Recommended memory availability on your operating system: 16Gb or 32Gb RAM.
-GeneWalk outputs the uncertainty (95% confidence intervals) of the similarity significance (mean p-adjust).
+GeneWalk outputs the uncertainty (95% confidence intervals) of the similarity significance (global and gene p-adjust).
 Depending on the context-specific network topology, this uncertainty can be large for individual gene - function associations.
 However, if overall the uncertainties turn out very large, one can set the optional arguments nreps_graph to 10 (or more) and nreps_null to 10